bevyengine/rfcs/rfcs/45-stageless.md

 This relatively gentle failure mode is important to ensure that plugins can order their systems with relatively strong assumptions that the default system labels exist, but continue to (mostly) work if those systems or labels are not present.

 In addition to the `.before` and `.after` methods, you can use **system chains** to create very simple linear dependencies between the succesive members of an array of systems.
+(Note to readers: this is not the same as "system chaining" in Bevy 0.6 and earlier: that concept has been renamed to "system handling".)

 When discussing system ordering, it is particularly important to call out the `flush_commands` system.
 This **exclusive system** (meaning, it can modify the entire `World` in arbitrary ways and cannot be run in parallel with other systems) collects all created commands and applies them to the `World`.